Nêgo Bispo

-Antônio Bispo dos Santos (December 12, 1959 – December 3, 2023), also known as Nêgo Bispo, was a Brazilian activist, academic, and quilombo leader best known for his concept of counter-colonization.
+Antônio Bispo dos Santos (December 12, 1959 – December 3, 2023), also known as Nêgo Bispo, was a Brazilian activist, academic and quilombo leader best known for his concept of counter-colonization.
 His work challenges colonial complexes and reflects on the experiences and struggles of quilombola communities.

 Biography

 Bispo was born on December 12, 1959, in the Berlengas river valley in Piauí, Brazil.
 He grew up in Quilombo Saco-Curtume, where he became the first individual in his family to become literate.
 He worked at the State Coordination Office for Quilombola Communities of Piauí (Coordenação Estadual das Comunidades Quilombolas do Piauí—CECOQ/PI) and the National Coordination Office of the Black Rural Quilombola Communities Alliance (Coordenação Nacional de Articulação das Comunidades Negras Rurais Quilombolas—CONAQ).
 Bispo died at the age of 63 on December 3, 2023, in São João do Piauí from cardiorespiratory arrest due to complications with diabetes.

-Thinking
+Thought

 Counter-Colonialism

 Bispo proposed the concept of counter-colonialism as a defense against cultural domination by the colonizers.
 This approach emphasizes reinforcing the culture, practices, and social organization of Afro-Pindoramic peoples—particularly indigenous and quilombola communities—who have resisted domination by maintaining their traditional ways of life.
 Bispo developed counter-colonialism independently, not having heard of the term decoloniality at the time.